CenterForOpenScience/experimenter/docs/source/random.md

 # Development: Randomization

-Experimenter supports a special kind of frame called 'choice' that defers determining what sequence of frames a pariticipant will see until the page loads.
+Experimenter supports a special kind of frame called 'choice' that defers determining what sequence of frames a participant will see until the page loads.
 This allows for dynamic ordering of frame sequence in particular to support randomization of experimental conditions.
 The goal of this page is to walk through an example of implementing a custom 'randomizer'.